Jersey Airport: Foundation and early years

 In early March 1940 the Admiralty took over Jersey airport, to use as a Naval Air Station, known as RNAS Jersey.
 755 Naval Air Squadron, a Telegraphist Air Gunner Training Squadron and 763 Naval Air Squadron, Torpedo, Spotter, Reconnaissance Pool No.1 arrived on 11 March 1940.
 On 21 May 1940, 826 Naval Air Squadron arrived for one weeks operation, departing on 29 May.
-However, due to the German occupation of France and the proximity to the Channel Islands, the Government concluded the Islands weren't defendable and both 755 NAS and 763 NAS were withdrawn on 31 May 1940 with RNAS Jersey closing on the same day.
-816 Naval Air Squadron briefly used Jersey Airport between 6 and 11 June 1940, however, on 1 July 1940 the Island was occupied by German forces.
+However, due to the German occupation of France and the proximity to the Channel Islands, the Government concluded the Islands were not defendable, and both 755 NAS and 763 NAS were withdrawn on 31 May 1940, with RNAS Jersey closing on the same day.
+816 Naval Air Squadron briefly used Jersey Airport between 6 and 11 June 1940; however, on 1 July 1940 the Island was occupied by German forces.

+Concrete taxiways were added during the World War II occupation by the Luftwaffe; they also built hangars, one of which, the Jersey Airlines hangar, is still in existence, although no longer used.